 Genital herpes is a common sexually transmitted infection (STI) caused by the herpes simplex virus (HSV).
 It can cause painful blisters or sores on and around the genitals, rectum, and mouth.
 It is spread through skin-to-skin contact with an infected person.
 Two main types of HSV cause genital herpes: HSV-1 and HSV-2.

 Genital herpes is a widespread sexually transmitted infection caused by the herpes simplex virus (HSV).
 This condition leads to the formation of painful sores or blisters in the genital region.
-Although there is no permanent cure, being informed about its symptoms and treatment options can help individuals manage outbreaks and reduce transmission risks effectively.
+Although there is no permanent cure, being informed about its symptoms and treatment options can help individuals effectively manage outbreaks and reduce transmission risks.

-The first sign of infection you can resemble is a flu-like illness.
-This may occur within two days to three weeks after contracting the virus.
+The first sign of infection you experience is often a flu-like illness, which may occur within 2 days to 3 weeks after contracting the virus.

 Symptoms of this flu-like onset can include:

 Additionally, some individuals may experience a tingling or itching sensation in the genital or anal area before the development of sores.
-It is essential to be aware of these early signs, as they can help in identifying the infection and seeking prompt medical attention.
+It is essential to be aware of these early signs, as they can help identify the infection and seek prompt medical attention.

-The symptoms of genital herpes can vary from person to person, but may include:
+The symptoms of genital herpes can vary from person to person and may include:

 Many people with HSV are unaware of their infection, as they may experience no symptoms or only mild ones.